-Minwax® PolyShades® is a product for interior use and it’s designed for enhancing the wood grains without the need to remove the existing finish.
+Minwax® PolyShades® is a product for interior use, and it’s designed to enhance the wood grains without the need to remove the existing finish.

 In simple terms, PolyShades is an all-in-one product that works by combining the effects of beautiful rich stain colors with long-lasting polyurethane protection.

 Although the recommended way of application is with a premium quality natural bristle brush, you can use a cloth or a rag to apply Minwax PolyShades.

 If you prefer spraying, PolyShades is also available in an aerosol can, making it easy for you to spray the areas that are hard to reach with a brush.